Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-nmrg-mcp-nm.md

   - LLM Intent Processing: The LLM parses the input and identifies the operational intent.
 The MCP client then quiries the MCP server via HTTP GET to retrieve the registered tools and their associated schemas.

   - Tool Discovery and Context Retrieval:
-    - If the LLM requires network knowledge or baseline history to process the intent, it invokesthe respective tool.
+    - If the LLM requires network knowledge or baseline history to process the intent, it invokes the respective tool.
 Taking RAG tool as an example, this tool may generate a query embedding and perform a top-K similarity search against the vector database.
     - The retrieved document or memory records are returned to the LLM as a structured prompt context.

   - Tool Decision and Execution: